On Bayes factor functions: Construction of BFFs

 Several features of Fig.~\ref{zprior}(b) deserve mention.
-For $z=1$, the BFF is a decreasing function of $\omega_1$.
-The BFF demonstrates positive support ($\mbox{WOE}<-1$) for the null hypothesis for inverse-moment priors centered on $\omega> 0.12$, strong support ($\mbox{WOE}<-3$) for $\omega>0.32$, and very strong support ($<-5$) for $\omega>0.50$.
-Notably, however, the BFF converges to 0 as $\omega$ goes to 0.
+With $z=1$, the BFF is a decreasing function of $\omega_1$.
+The BFF demonstrates positive support for the null hypothesis for inverse-moment priors centered on $\omega_1> 0.12$ ($\mbox{WOE}<-1$), strong support for $\omega_1>0.32$ ($\mbox{WOE}<-3$), and very strong support for $\omega_1>0.50$ ($\mbox{WOE}<-5$).
+This figure also shows that the log(BFF) converges to 0 as $\omega_1$ goes to 0.
 This property holds for all values of the $z$ statistic because the inverse-moment prior densities centered on small $\omega$ values concentrate their mass near the null parameter value, resulting in approximately the same marginal probability being assigned to the data under both hypotheses.

-The construction of BFFs for $t$, $\chi^2$, and $F$ tests proceeds along similar lines.
-The inverse-moment prior density given in (\ref{eqn:prior_Density_z}) provides a flexible default alternative prior density for one- and two-sided, one- and two-sample $z$ and $t$ tests.
-For $\chi_k^2$ and $F_{k,m}$ tests, inverse-gamma prior densities, $IG(\frac{\nu}{2},\tau)$, may be placed on the non-centrality parameter.
-Notably, if $W\sim \mathcal{I}(\nu,\tau)$, then $W^2 \sim IG(\frac{\nu}{2},\tau)$, establishing a natural connection between these prior choices.